Frustrated by the limited success and significant cost of your RPA journey to date?

 - Regulatory compliance

 - E-signature verification

 How does RPA affect the culture of your organisation?

-Some members of your workforce may be hesitant to adopt RPA as part of their work.
+Some members of your workforce may be hesitant to adopt RPA software as part of their work.
 Employees sometimes worry that automation is being used to replace them – taking tasks away from them and having the tasks automated in a cost-effective manner that threatens their job security.
-It’s understandable, which is why it’s essential to explain that RPA can be used to make their jobs easier, not to take them away.
+It’s understandable, which is why it’s essential to explain that Robtic Process Automation can be used to make their jobs easier, not to take them away.

 It starts with discussing the difference between attended and unattended RPA.

 Attended Robotic Process Automation